“Believe Black youth when we open up about our mental health, and accept us for who we are.”

 In the Black community, talking down to, speaking poorly of, publicly humiliating and criminalizing Black youth as a whole is acceptable.
 In the Black community, body shaming, and devaluing dark skin and degrading Black girls with Type 4 natural hair is acceptable.
 In the Black community, violence against Black women and girls, and not believing them when they say they speak up about the violence they’ve experienced is acceptable.
 But ironically, in the Black community, it is unacceptable for Black people to be LGBTQ+, for Black people to be disabled and for Black people to be mentally ill.

-We are gaslighted, blamed for our own marginalization, and repeatedly told that the person who made the conscious decision to call the police, “did the right thing,” that “it comes from a place of love” and that “if you’re going to act like a criminal, you’re going to get treated like one” — and that needs to change.
+We are gaslighted, blamed for our own marginalization, and repeatedly told by mental health professionals who think calling the police is the right thing, and that needs to change.
 Believe Black youth when we open up about our mental health, and accept us for who we are.